Greensystemsgo/Example-Enterprise-Technology-Governance-Framework/content/teams/security_overview.md

 - Track remediation performance, risk trends, exception closure rates, audit observations, and SOC isolation events; report insights to the CAB.
 - Update security baselines in response to new directives, threats, or technology platforms.
 - Deliver periodic awareness sessions for core teams and requestors on evolving security expectations, exception processes, and logging mandates.
+- Maintain risk scoring method, risk register template, security review template, and vendor due diligence checklist.
+- Feed metrics to the CAB and participate in annual framework refresh and artifact maintenance.
 - Tie continuous improvement activities to CAB feedback, annual framework refresh, and metrics reporting to the Governance Council/CAB.